Lau Vago

 Lau Vago develops an abstract pictorial practice in which matter, color, and gesture become the vectors of a sensitive exploration of inner life.

-Her work draws on both intuition and mastery, giving rise to compositions where fragility and power, chaos and harmony coexist.
-Through ink, pigments, acrylic, and sometimes gold leaf applied to linen canvas, the artist constructs a personal visual language based on the vibration of materials and the expressiveness of gesture.
+Her work draws on both intuition and mastery, creating compositions where fragility and power, chaos and harmony coexist.
+Through ink, pigments, acrylic, and sometimes gold leaf applied to linen canvas, the artist builds a personal visual language based on the vibration of materials and the expressiveness of gesture.

 Her works explore emotional memory, states of transition, intimate wounds, and bursts of joy.
-The circle motif frequently appears as a form of anchor or direction, a symbol of fullness, light, or hope, without ever being systematic.
-It sometimes emerges as an obvious element, giving way to a more diffuse movement and leaving room for open narration.
+The circle motif frequently appears as a kind of anchor or guide , a symbol of fullness, light, or hope, though never predictably..
+It sometimes pops up as a matter of course, in favor of a more diffuse movement , giving way to an open narrative.

-Lau Vago claims a degree of chance in her creation: certain textures, cracks, or nuances emerge freely, while others are meticulously crafted.
-This tension between spontaneity and structure runs through her entire body of work, reflecting a deeply human vision where free will finds its full expression.
+Lau Vago claims a degree of chance in her creation: some textures, cracks, or shades emerge freely, while others are meticulously crafted.
+This tension between spontaneity and structure runs through her entire body of work, reflecting a deep human vision where free will finds its full expression.

 Lin et Or